HMS Havannah (1811): Peacetime service

-In 1815 Havannah sailed for North America, but by 12 August 1815 she was part of the squadron accompanying Northumberland, which was carrying Napoleon to exile in Saint Helena.
-In 1816 Havannah sailed to the Cape of Good Hope.
+In 1815, Havannah sailed for North America, but by 12 August 1815, she was part of the squadron accompanying Northumberland, which was carrying Napoleon to exile in Saint Helena.
+In 1816, Havannah sailed to the Cape of Good Hope.

-By 1819 Havannah was laid up at Sheerness.
+By 1819, Havannah was laid up at Sheerness.
 She underwent repairs between April 1819 and October 1822.
-From November 1821 she was again in commission and then was based in the Mediterranean.
-In 1830 she was in Sheerness again.
+From November 1821, she was again in commission and then was based in the Mediterranean.
+In 1830, she was in Sheerness again.

-In 1845 she was cut down to a 24-gun sixth rate corvette carrying 32-pounder (40cwt) guns.
+In 1845, she was cut down to a 24-gun sixth rate corvette carrying 32-pounder (40cwt) guns.

-In February 1848 Captain J.E.
+In February 1848, Captain J.E.
 Erskine took command.
-She then served on the New Zealand station between 1848 and 1851.
-She anchored twice in the sea between Efate, Lelepa, and Moso in Vanuatu, called Havannah Harbour after the ship.
+She then served on the New Zealand Station between August 1848 and mid-1851.
+Havannah travelled to the New Hebrides (now Vanuatu) in late 1850, and again as a missionary tour in May 1851.
+She visited the New Hebridean islands of Aneityum, Tanna, Erromango, Efate, Malakula as well as other islands in the South Pacific Ocean.
+Havannah Harbour on Efate was named after the ship.
+A full account of Captain Erskine's captaincy and the ship's movements was given in the Wellington Spectator, reproduced in The Shipping Gazette and Sydney General Trade List on 12 July 1851.
+Responding to criticism that he had not spent enough time at anchor in Auckland, the writer points out that his visits to Pacific islands "tended to protect British interests, strengthen British influence, and advance civilization throughout these isles of the Pacific, all points of no mean importance to the colonies in these seas, and to the British Empire, of which they form a part".

 She returned to Britain via Rio de Janeiro.
 She arrived at Devonport from Portsmouth on 7 December 1851.
-While approaching Britain, on 2 December she rendered assistance to the French ship Celine.
+While approaching Britain, on 2 December, she rendered assistance to the French ship Celine.
 Almost two years later her crew received an award of money for their services.